LimeChain/subsembly/README.md

 - `Storage`
     Imported from `subsembly-core` library, it provides access to the storage of the Host.

+- `Crypto`
+    Contains various cryptographic utility functions, such as, signature verification.

+- `Log`
+    Contains logging module used to print debug, info or error messages to the Host.

 #### Configurable pallets

 - `pallets` folder